The Digital Silk Road is a proposed network architecture that

 A DSR style mail service that addresses spamming.

-Evolving to DRS thru Spam
+Evolving to DSR thru Spam

 This suggests how to gently introduce DSR.